rkuma183/wilsonmar.github.io/_posts/2016-07-31-dockerize.md

     Alternately, you may prefer to open the file using a text editor or IDE.

-    There are only a handful of instructions in a Dockerfile.
+    There are only a handful of instructions (verbs) in a Dockerfile.

     <pre>
 FROM node:0.10.44-slim